jlubranos/javascript-challenge/README.md

     created according to the data list provided.
 Each list contains unique options to choose from in sorted order with the exception of the date dropdown.
-Due to the format of the dates provided the sort will no completely sort dates in ascending order.
+Due to the format of the dates provided the sort will not completely sort dates in ascending order.
 When the user chooses all the options desired click the submit button and the program displays results if any.
 This program utilizes jquery methods.